BiblioNexusStudio/well-web/README.md

 ## Description

-Aquifer Web is the official front-end web app to access content in the Aquifer.
+Well Web is the official front-end web app to access content in the Aquifer.

 It's designed as a PWA (Progressive Web App) allowing a user to download content to their device and use it in an offline environment.